joeybeninghove/woocommerce-gateway-cloudswipe/readme.txt

 == Changelog ==

+= 1.0.3 =

+- Add logging support allowing the logs to be viewed in the WooCommerce System Status area to help with troubleshooting

 = 1.0.2 =

 - Fix issue with billing address name being used as the shipping address name on invoices created in CloudSwipe from WooCommerce.